-Late evenings are spent at Harvard square for student mixers, class dinners or drinks with friends.
+Students typically spend late evenings at Harvard square for student mixers, class dinners or drinks with friends.

 Sometimes professors plan group dinners with your class.
 Sometimes students get the opportunity to go to mixers of other schools or university clubs.
 They are a great way to expand your circle and make contacts within the larger Harvard community.